RobustFieldAutonomyLab/LeGO-LOAM/README.md

 ## New sensor

 VLP-16 has a angular resolution of 0.2&deg; along x direction and 2&deg; along y direction.
 It has 16 beams.
 The angle of the bottom beam is 15&deg;.
 Thus, the parameters in "utility.h" are listed as.
+When you implement new sensor, make sure the ground_cloud has enough points for scan matching.

 ```
 extern const int N_SCAN = 16;